tikv/tikv/README.md

 ## Quick start

-### Deploy a playground with TiUP

-The most quickest to try out TiKV with TiDB is using TiUP, a component manager for TiDB.
+The most quickest to try out TiKV is using TiUP:

 ```shell
 # install tiup